looker-open-source/sdk-codegen/packages/sdk-codegen-scripts/README.md

 This package contains the Node-based scripts used by the Looker SDK Codegen project.

+It has node dependencies, so it cannot be used in the browser.

 **DEPRECATED AND NOT SUPPORTED**: Looker does not support direct use of this package, other than via direct use in the [SDK Codegen project](https://github.com/looker-open-source/sdk-codegen) repository.